COVID-19: Workforce FAQs03/08/20

 Pay should include all enhancements and all overtime payments (including voluntary overtime) received during the applicable reference period.

-See NHS Employers FAQs on COVID-19 and pay.
-Note that the calculation of full pay for COVID-19 special leave is entirely different to the calculation of holiday pay or pay for other leave
+- the calculation of full pay for COVID-19 special leave is entirely different to the calculation of holiday pay or pay for other leave.

 Staff should be informed in advance that any quarantine period needs to be taken as annual leave, if they cannot work from home.
 Employers could consider offering unpaid leave as an alternative, although this may cause staffing issues.
 Employers may also consider treating differently employees who had booked overseas travel before the quarantine measures were announced, and who cannot obtain a refund or claim on their insurance.